 - Basset Hounds

 - Golden Retrievers

-Additionally, studies have found that certain breeds including Dachshunds and Pomeranians have a lower risk of developing canine lymphoma.
+Additionally, studies have found that certain breeds, including Dachshunds and Pomeranians, have a lower risk of developing canine lymphoma.

-General Symptoms of Lymphoma
+General Signs of Lymphoma

 - Swollen lymph nodes under the jaw, in front of the shoulders, or behind the knees